SpaceG/spaceg.github.io/_posts/2015-09-30-raspberrypi-set-up-macosx-vnc-ssh.markdown

 <h2 class="section-heading">Run Raspberry Pi over Mac Os X with ssh and vpn connect to Router Firewall</h2>

 I Tried to connect the Raspberry Pi to one of my Routers.
 After some Trying it have worked already.
+I have done this Documentation after someone asked me about it on Instagram.

 <!--